January 6 is a special day in Ireland when we celebrate the women who worked so tirelessly during the holiday period.

 My two grandmothers raised 15 children between them, which has many benefits for me as a grandchild and niece, but had obvious drawbacks for them as mothers.

 Our female ancestors in Ireland would think nothing of manual labor such as saving the turf, cutting the hay, and whitewashing the barns.
 Magically, they would juggle such tasks with cooking for their large broods, cleaning, and going through child birth every few years.

-In old Ireland there was no mistaking the fact that the woman’s place was in the home.
+In old Ireland, there was no mistaking the fact that the woman’s place was traditionally in the home.

 Of course, this fact seems like an insane concept to Ireland’s new breed of high-powered, well-educated women.